Parent Care Blog

 3. Reduces Hospital Visits

-Because home health care comes to you, it’s perceived as very convenient; but equally important, it also allows professionals to monitor your progress.
+Because home care comes to you, it’s perceived as very convenient; but equally important, it also allows professionals to monitor your progress.
 This means preventing setbacks that can impede your recovery or compound existing conditions.
 In many cases, home care is comprised of a clinical team rather than just one individual.
 Their job is to assess your attitude, identify obstacles, and inspire you to live as independently as possible.

 The combined elements of regularly monitoring your health and improved self-sufficiency reduce repeat hospital visits.
-This statement is rooted in science, as studies confirm home health care can dramatically lower readmissions and reduce overall health care spending for patients newly released from the hospital.
+This statement is rooted in science, as studies confirm home care can dramatically lower readmissions and reduce overall health care spending for patients newly released from the hospital.

 4. Is for People of All Ages and Circumstances

-Many people associate home health care with patients who can’t get out of bed.
+Many people associate home care with patients who can’t get out of bed.
 The reality is much different, as services are designed to help a variety of people facing many different situations.
 These include patients who are homebound, defined as:

 • Needing assistive devices like walkers or crutches to leave the house